top of page

 Eddie Gilbert never got to play cricket on the oval at Wolston Park Mental Hospital, but he was drawn there one night as if by the call of an imaginary crowd.
 The man who dismissed the mighty Don Bradman for a duck in a Shield match at the Gabba in 1931 - the fastest bowler The Don ever faced - was a patient at Wolston Park for 29 years before dying in a muted haze of alcohol-induced dementia in 1978.

 In 1937, Eddie married Edith Owens of Pialba.
-In 1949, Eddie developed signs of mental instability and was admitted to Goodna Psychiatric Hospital in 1949 where he remained until his death on 9 January 1978.
-Leading sportsmen, including Sir Donald Bradman, attended his large Cherbourg funeral.
+In 1949, Eddie developed signs of mental instability and was admitted to Goodna Psychiatric Hospital 1949 where he remained until his death on 9 January 1978.
+Leading sportsmen, including Sir Donald Bradman, attended his large funeral in Cherbourg.
 At his peak, the lightning-fast bowler from the Aboriginal settlement of Cherbourg was one of the best-known sportsmen in the country.
 When he died, he was all but forgotten and hadn't held a cricket ball for years.
-Yet there was that one night when he went missing from his dormitory and nurses finally found him standing in the darkness on the pitch as if hearing the crowd chant his name just one last time.
+Yet there was that one night when he went missing from his dormitory, and nurses finally found him standing in the darkness on the pitch as if hearing the crowd chant his name just one last time.
 Admitted on 8 December 1949, he remained there until his death on the 9th of January 1978.
-Leading sportsmen including Sir Donald Bradman attended his large Cherbourg funeral.
+Leading sportsmen, including Sir Donald Bradman, attended his large funeral in Cherbourg.

 Eddie Gilbert was perhaps the only hero detribalized Aboriginals had in the 1930s.